json-api-dotnet/JsonApiDotNetCore/docs/internals/queries.md

 	- `JsonApiResourceService` contains no more usage of `IQueryable`.
 - `EntityFrameworkCoreRepository` delegates to `QueryableBuilder` to transform the `QueryLayer` tree into `IQueryable` expression trees.
 	`QueryBuilder` depends on `QueryClauseBuilder` implementations that visit the tree nodes, transforming them to `System.Linq.Expression` equivalents.
-	The `IQueryable` expression trees are executed by EF Core, which produces SQL statements out of them.
+	The `IQueryable` expression trees are executed by Entity Framework Core, which produces SQL statements out of them.
 - `JsonApiWriter` transforms resource objects into json response.

 # Example